 Whitfield’s need-based financial aid program allows a wide variety of families to enroll at Whitfield School.
-Financial aid awards for the 2018-2019 school year range from $3,000 to over $20,000, with an average award of $16,000.
+Financial aid awards this past school year ranged from $3,000 to over $20,000, with an average award of $16,000.

 If you are the least bit concerned about your ability to afford Whitfield, we encourage you to complete the financial aid application as we can only help those families who complete the necessary paperwork.
 The School and Scholarship Service (SSS), which assesses families’ financial need, takes into consideration such things as the number of people in your family, your age, and other financial obligations, in addition to your income and any assets you may have.

 We often are asked whether Whitfield offers athletic scholarships.
 We do not; these are more typically found at the college level.
 Our commitment to building a strong, talented student body includes offering a robust need-based financial aid program.

 To be considered for financial aid, a student must have a good academic record, be a positive addition to the student body in character and attitude, demonstrate leadership skills and be involved in extracurricular activities, in addition to demonstrating financial need.
 Unfortunately, with an increasing number of current and prospective families requesting financial assistance, it is not possible for Whitfield to offer financial aid to every family who applies for financial aid and so we encourage families to consider a broad array of schools.